martinkorelic/mobiletransformers/README.md

 `from optimum.exporters.onnx.convert import export_pytorch`

+> NOTE: This is not needed as it is deprecated now, make sure only to set the module in train or evaluation mode beforehand.

 - Export model for inference is a memory bottleneck

 When the model is done training on device, we can use export model for inference to create a new model from the current training session, however it uses a lot of memory to export.